 With her able touring band, The Poor Mountain Boys, Ulisse regularly hits the road, playing festivals, concert venues and churches, and gaining new fans at every stop.

 Whether she is singing her own songs or those that have helped to shape her as a singer and a writer, Ulisse continues to make her mark as a uniquely talented artist.
-Edward Morris of CMT.com calls her “one of the most commanding voices in bluegrass music,” and Billboard’s Wade Jessen says, “It’s hard to say which is more exciting, Donna’s singing or her songwriting.”
+Edward Morris of CMT.com calls her “one of the most commanding voices in bluegrass music,” and Billboard’s Wade Jessen said, “It’s hard to say which is more exciting, Donna’s singing or her songwriting.”
 Fortunately, you don’t have to decide.
 You can simply savor the complete package: The voice.
 The pen.
 The heart and soul.
 Donna Ulisse.

 To learn more about Donna Ulisse visit her website: www.donnaulisse.com